<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Plan a design for each room.

-Before unloading too many boxes in the room, step back and try to envision large furniture and rug placement, even if you only have a few minutes before the furniture arrival.
-If you are lucky and had access to the house before moving day, a visual reminder is helpful to communicate with the movers where the furniture should be placed.
+Step back and try to envision the space as a whole.
+Movers should place large furniture and rugs before unloading too many boxes in the room to ensure there's room for everything and prevent you from doing unnecessary heavy lifting.
+If you had access to the house before moving day, a visual reminder is helpful to communicate with the movers where the furniture goes.

 • Unpack your most essential items first.